 Pressure is already mounting by anti-vaxxers in different regions of the world.
 It’s needless to say having an alternative that can be inhaled or ingested would be a much better option.
 They would not need to have a trained professional administer such a vaccine, nor would we have any degradation issues with transport!

 Warm vaccines under development

 Right now in the context of COVID-19, there are a few vaccines that are being tested so that they can survive the cold chain.
 One prime factor in the development of mRNA vaccines (such as in the case of Moderna & Pfizer) is that most developing countries do not have the means to manufacture such a high-end pharmaceutical product.
 This means that this will have to be flown in from another country which elongates the process further.
 In India, right now there is a vaccine being worked upon by Dr. Raghavan Vadarajan’s group at the Indian Institute of Science (IISC).

-In this case, they have developed a vaccine that specifically targets the receptor binding domain (RBD) of the virus.
+In this case, they have developed a vaccine that specifically targets the receptor-binding domain (RBD) of the virus.
 Too complicating?
 Let’s break it down.
-We all know that coronaviruses have a unique spike like structure on their surface and these spike essentially help in their attachment to the host cell (humans, in this case).
+We all know that coronaviruses have a unique spike-like structure on their surface and these spikes essentially help in their attachment to the host cell (humans, in this case).

 From studies done on related coronaviruses, they have figured out that this domain specifically is heavily targeted by antibodies in our body that help in fighting them off and neutralizing them.
 By engineering such vaccines with an RBD domain, the antibodies would naturally be produced in our body and can mount a protective response in case of coming in contact with the virus!
 The manuscript can be read here.
 While they have successfully managed to immunize guinea pigs, they’re waiting on approvals for Phase III trials at the moment.